keyboard-kat/notes-app/README.md

 ## This is a Notes App Project made with React-Redux, Material-UI, and basic CRUD operations using Mock.io

-Dependencies for this proect are as follows:
-Please refer to package.json for detaials
+Dependencies for this proect are as follows (Please refer to package.json for detaials):

  "dependencies": {
     "@material-ui/core": "^4.2.1",